Rahul-Sahani04/Hytale-F2P/README.md

 > [!WARNING]
 > Ubuntu-based Distro like ZorinOS or Pop!_OS or Linux Mint would encounter issues due to UbuntuLTS environment, [check this Discord post](https://discord.com/channels/1462260103951421493/1463662398501027973).

-* Make sure you have already installed newest **GPU driver**, consult your distro docs or wiki.
+* Make sure you have already installed newest **GPU driver** especially proprietary NVIDIA, consult your distro docs or wiki.
+  * Also make sure that your GPU can be connected to EGL, try checking it first (again, consult your distro docs or wiki) before installing Hytale game via our launcher.
 * Install `libpng` package to avoid SDL3_Image error:
   * `libpng16-16 libpng-dev` for Ubuntu/Debian-based Distro
   * `libpng libpng-devel` for Fedora/RHEL-based Distro